-Funeral held for slain Chicago Police Officer John Rivera
+Funeral held for slain Chicago police Officer John Rivera

-Rivera was a Chicago police officer and a beloved member of his neighborhood.
-His fellow officers carried his casket into the church ahead of his funeral as mourners crowded the streets nearby.
+Besides being a Chicago police officer, Rivera was a beloved member of his neighborhood.
+His fellow officers carried his casket into the Church of the Annunciata ahead of his funeral as mourners crowded the streets nearby.

 WATCH: Officer Rivera's casket carried into church

 Officer Rivera's heartbroken mother, grappling with the loss, wore her son's pin.
-People with no connection to Officer John Rivera came out to show support to honor him long lines of students wrapped around the procession line
+People with no connection to Rivera came out to show support.
+Long lines of students carrying balloons, flags and signs wrapped around the procession line to honor him.

 "I see future officers standing there now," said Jane Addams Elementary School Assistant Principal Daniel Alvarez.